lleuad0/android-oreo-developer-course/README.md

-# android-oreo-developer-course
-A repository storing the projects made for "The Complete Android Oreo Developer Course" on Udemy.
+# Android Oreo Developer Course
+## Star Timer
+A sample timer app.
+The time remaining can be changed via a seekbar, and the timer can be started or stopped by pressing a button.